 Kathy’s love affair with libraries goes back to childhood in Syracuse, New York when she would bike to the neighborhood library weekly to check out the maximum ration of books allowed, usually mysteries and biographies.
 Coming to Lincoln County in 1988 she was thrilled to discover Skidompha, a library with the same warmth and welcome.
 Over the years, she’s enjoyed volunteering and later working on staff for a summer with our Youth Services.
 Since May 2012, she’s been back as the Genealogist, helping folks with their own research and introducing newcomers to the fun of family history, something she’s enjoyed for nearly 40 years.
 When she’s not working at the library, she’s likely traveling with her husband, Steve, to do genealogical research or to visit children and grandchildren.
 At home, they can be found in the company of their black labs, out walking, or curled up by the woodstove with books.

 Mark is currently in his third year at Skidompha in his role as the Youth Services Children’s Librarian.
 Despite a lack of formal library training, Mark was in fact recruited for a position which allows him to enjoy two of his favorite pastimes, reading and acting like a kid.
-A graduate of the University of Maine, he has held a variety of jobs such as paperboy, banker, carpenter, environmental educator, and school administrator to name but a few.
+A graduate of the University of Maine, he has held a variety of jobs including paperboy, banker, carpenter, environmental educator, and school administrator.
 When not at Skidompha, Mark can often be found improving and exploring his land in Nobleboro, or hiking and biking the various local preserves.

 A former commercial pilot, an aerospace journalist and author since 1988, Mal has provided Skidompha’s electronic presence since the new Skidompha opened its doors in 2001.
 He develops and maintains the library’s website in coordination with the other departments, and provides material for Skidompha’s social media outlets.
 Mal is also executive producer for much of Skidompha’s digital media, including podcasts, Chats videos, and Owl Radio.
 When not occupied with his Skidompha duties, Mal is an artist, writer, a local school bus driver, and wanna-be gourmet chef.